kwekubright/hubtel/README.md

   * It depends.
   * If you are looking at providing online paid education services in Ghana, this plugin is for you.
   * If you are a developer looking for some enrolment plugin source code to clone and work with, this is for you.
 It will help you understand how enrolment plugins work in Moodle.
-  * Because Hubtel currently do not process transactions outside Ghana, you can't use this plugin globally.
+  * Because Hubtel currently does not process transactions outside Ghana, you can't use this plugin globally.
 You can't use it outside Ghana.
 Hubtel however may begin processing globally; at that point i will update this plugin accordingly.

 Copyright:
   * Distributed under the GNU General Public License version 2 or later